Generative AI

 Absolutely!
 Like with many technologies, there are a few basic principles you should keep in mind:

 1. Be careful sharing data with an AI, just as you hopefully would with anything on the Internet.
-Don't give away sensitive information, or your own intellectual property.
+Don't give away sensitive information, protected UP data, or your own intellectual property.
 Before pasting other people's content (like articles from journals) into an AI tool, check to see whether that's prohibited by the author.

 2. A human needs to check the output.
 Again... just as with anything else on the internet, you shouldn't just trust the AI to be true and unbiased.
 Check content before you use its output to make a decision, or use code it generates, or include it in an assignment or online post.